folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Overdue fine policies** pane, select the overdue fine policy you want to delete.
 2. In the **overdue fine policy details** pane, click **Actions > Delete**.
 3. In the **Delete Overdue fine policies** dialog, click **Delete**.
 The policy is deleted and a confirmation message appears.
-Note that you cannot delete an overdue fine policy that is being used in a circulation rule.
+Note that you cannot delete an overdue fine policy that is associated with an open loan.

 ## Lost item fee policies